Conorjbr/rock-paper-scissors/README.md

 # Rock Paper Scissors
 ## A website to enable users to play a classic game of chance

-My goal was to create a historical website to give some basic biograpical information, pictures, bibliography etc. of a writer and historical period in which I have an interest.
+My goal was to create a simple game website to enable users to play the classic gamof chance, Rock-Paper-Scissors..
+I chose this game because it has a simplet format and the Javascript functionality seemed to be within my skill level to achieve.
+I had originally selectes another game called "Mancala" to use for my project but, after discussions with my mentor, it was clear that this would be beyond my current capabilities.

 View the live project here : [rock-paper-scissors](https://conorjbr.github.io/rock-paper-scissors/)